 Whose that crazy Chicken Lady?

 - Thank you for stopping in!
-I am Christian married to Mr. Amazing, who is my Helpmeet and cheerleader.
+I am Christian married to Mr. Awesome, who is my Helpmeet and cheerleader.
 We are a blended family of 5 kiddos and 2 beautiful Grandbabies!
 I am Domestic Abuse survivor/DV Advocate, Lyme Disease Warrior, avid crafter, blogger, vlogging, budding Herbalist,Birth Junkie, growing our own food, lover of dusty treasures and all around goofball.